extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 2. Next, use the ``create_l2_tenant_evpn`` workflow to provision an L2 domain extension in the BGP EVPN based IP fabric, on the selected leaves or vLAG pairs.
 The workflow must be provided with the management IP of the vLAG pair or leaf switch between which the layer 2 extension is required.
-   In this example, provide the management IP of the single ToR to attach the VNI created in the previous setp to EVPN instance:
+   In this example, provide the management IP of the single ToR in order to attach the VNI created in the previous setp to EVPN instance:

    .. code-block:: bash